 The worksheet below outlines the academic requirements for the MEd program in Art Education:

-In 2015 the MEd in Art Education was approved to be offered as an online hybrid degree, combining four semesters of online coursework with two summer residencies on our Spartanburg campus.
+Converse’s MEd in Art Education is also offered as an online hybrid degree, combining four semesters of online coursework with two summer residencies on our Spartanburg campus.
 Learn about the Online MEd in Art Education.